aZholtikov/ESP-NOW-Light-Led-Strip/README.md

 1. A gateway is required.
 For details see [ESP-NOW Gateway](https://github.com/aZholtikov/ESP-NOW-Gateway).
 2. ESP-NOW network name must be set same of all another ESP-NOW devices in network.
+3. If encryption is used, the key must be set same of all another ESP-NOW devices in network.
-3. Upload the "data" folder (with web interface) into the filesystem before flashing.
+4. Upload the "data" folder (with web interface) into the filesystem before flashing.
-4. For using this firmware on Tuya/SmartLife WiFi light/led strip controllers, the WiFi module must be replaced with an ESP8266 compatible module (if necessary).
+5. For using this firmware on Tuya/SmartLife WiFi light/led strip controllers, the WiFi module must be replaced with an ESP8266 compatible module (if necessary).